Ram-sah19/Zonda/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file in the root of the `/backend` folder and define your database credentials:
+3. Create a `.env` file in the root of `/backend` and define your credentials:
    ```env
    PORT=5000
    MONGO_URI=your_mongodb_atlas_connection_string
    JWT_SECRET=your_jwt_secret_key
    ```
-4. Start the backend dev server:
+4. Start the backend clustered dev server:
    ```bash
    npm start
    ```